cisco/mindmeld/source/userguide/entity_recognizer.rst

 More about system entities
 --------------------------

-System entities are generic application-agnostic entities that all Workbench applications detect automatically.
+System entities are generic application-agnostic entities that all MindMeld applications detect automatically.
 There is no need to train models to learn system entities; they just work.

 Supported system entities are enumerated in the table below.